-TOOL NAME DATA INPUTS REQUIRED FROM END-USER Locations of cameras, guards (and their movement patterns) (these will be adjustable, only need something as baseline) RAM2 Operational hierarchy of MDM (operational units and related assets), Criticality of assets and operational units, mitigation measures currently in use, cybersecurity compliance and policy requirements SecuRail Network information (typology, number of stations, number of sections).
-Expected crowding level for each station.
-List of assets prevent in each area of the analysed stations.
+TOOL NAME DATA INPUTS REQUIRED FROM END-USER the analysed stations.
 List of countermeasures equipped in each area of the analysed stations.
 Economic value of each asset.
 Economic value of each area.
 Information related to each section.
 Default Value of Statistical Life TISAIL/OSINT This includes representative examples of all levels of devices that may be susceptible to attacks or threats via technical means (e.g., station control systems, transformer equipment, CCTV cameras, networking infrastructure, information displays and display content management, station control systems, office PCs, etc).
 WINGSPARK Time series data of trains speed, especially for before reaching the station.
 Preferably one-year historical data to train the model.
 Camera stream/frames dedicated to crowd monitoring or other input info to estimate the crowd concentration, detailed plans of the infrastructure/building with dimensions and units.
 DATA FAN Number of passengers for each station/ train BB3D File of the three-dimensional geometry of interest (e g stadium, buildings) in ASCII STL format Bomb mass (type of explosive (e.g., C_4, TNT) and explosion' location.
 PRIGM System architecture, topology, and data flow diagrams with respect to authorised roles and priorities.